luizgiacomossi/optimizationController6dof/README.md

 ## ITA | Aeronautics Institute of Technology

 Authors: Luiz Giacomossi Jr., Angelo Caregnato-Neto and Marcos R. O. A. Maximo ||
-Credits: the base code used was created based on the discipline lab work of Prof. Marcos Maximo.
+Credits: The base code used was created based on the final assignment of the course CM-202 - "Planning and Control for Mobile Robotics" by Prof. Marcos Maximo

 ## How to Use it
 To use the code it is necessary to install: MATLAB 2021_a, Simulink, Aerospace Toolbox and Optimization Toolbox